arnodelorme/wp15/BIDScramble/README.md

 ```
 usage: scramble bidsfolder outputfolder swap [-h] [-s PATTERN] [-d] [-g ENTITY [ENTITY ...]]

-Randomly swappes the content of data files between a group of similar files in the BIDS input directory and save
+Randomly swappes the content of data files between a group of similar files in the input directory and save them
-them as output.
+as output.

 options:
   -h, --help            show this help message and exit